 Smart contracts are digital agreements that can be automatically validated, signed and enforced through blockchain technology.
 That eliminates the need for third parties, such as banks or mediators, saving both parties money.

 Accounting and Record Keeping

-Recording transactions through blockchain virtually eliminates the possibility of human error, thereby preventing any data tampering.
+Recording transactions through blockchain virtually eliminates the possibility of human error, thus preventing any data tampering.
 In addition to high-accuracy, blockchain leaves behind a highly-traceable audit trail.